 The home of the South African deciduous fruit grower.

-At HORTGRO we focus on production, research and technology, markets, and transformation within the deciduous fruit industry.
+At HORTGRO we focus on production, research and technology, communication, markets, and transformation within the deciduous fruit industry.
+Our VISION is Inspiring, Inclusive Growth, and our MISSION: to create an enabling environment to enhance equity, sustainability, profitability, and competitiveness.

-Our roots date back to the Spring of 1652 when Jan van Riebeeck planted the first apple seeds in the Cape of Goodhope.
-After the success of these apple trees, producers started to experiment with others crops and sold their produce to passing ships.
+Our roots date back to the Spring of 1652 when Jan van Riebeeck planted the first apple seeds in the Cape of Good Hope.
+On April 17, 1662, the first two ripe apples were picked.
+Gradually small farmers started to experiment with other top fruit crops and sold their produce to passing ships.

-The South African fruit export industry was “founded” by Percy Molteno in 1892, when he successfully exported a small consignment of peaches to the United Kingdom, which was sold at Covent Garden market.
-After this, the fruit export market took off like rocket and by 1903 more than 22 000 fruit packages were being exported.
+The South African fruit export industry was “founded” by Percy Molteno in 1892 when he successfully exported a small consignment of peaches to the United Kingdom, which was sold at Covent Garden Market.
+Hereafter, the fruit export market blossomed and by 1903 more than 22 000 fruit packages were being exported.

-After years of exporting under their individual names, the deciduous fruit producers realised they needed a body to offer support to growers and formed the Deciduous Fruit Exchange (1926), which was later adapted to the South African Fruit – Deciduous Fruit Board (1947), Universal Frutrade Co-operative (1987), Unifruco (1989), Deciduous Fruit Producers’ Trust (1997) and ultimately HORTGRO (2013).
+After years of exporting individually, the deciduous fruit producers realised they needed a governing body to offer support and the Deciduous Fruit Exchange (1926) was established.
+This was later adapted to the Deciduous Fruit Board (1939), Universal Fruit Trade Co-operative (1987), Unifruco (1989), Deciduous Fruit Producers’ Trust (1997) and ultimately HORTGRO (2013).

 DISCLAIMER: All the information on this website is issued by HORTGRO (Pty) Ltd (Reg no. 2005/010343/07).
 Whilst all care has been taken in the provision of the information in this website/document, this information is provided without liability to us, our affiliates or any officers or employees of ours.
 Please find full disclaimer here.